T. Don Hutto

-Terrell Don Hutto (June 8, 1935 – October 22, 2021), known as T. Don Hutto, was an American businessman and one of the three co-founders of Corrections Corporation of America (CCA), whose establishment marked the beginning of the private prison industry during the era of former President Ronald Reagan.
-In 1983, Hutto, Robert Crants and Tom Beasley formed CCA and received investments from Jack C. Massey, the founder of Hospital Corporation of America, Vanderbilt University, and the Tennessee Valley Authority.
+Terrell Don Hutto (June 8, 1935 – October 22, 2021), was an American businessman and one of the three co-founders of Corrections Corporation of America (CCA), whose establishment marked the beginning of the private prison industry during the era of former President Ronald Reagan.
+In 1983, Hutto, Robert Crants and Tom Beasley formed CCA and received investments from Jack C. Massey, the founder of Hospital Corporation of America.
 The T. Don Hutto Residential Center, one of CCA's detention centers, was named after him.

 Parents and family

-Hutto parents were Winnie Elvenia Cusler Hutto and Terrell Sanford Hutto, a farmer who died when Hutto was nine years old.
+Hutto's parents were Winnie Elvenia Cusler Hutto and Terrell Sanford Hutto, a farmer who died when Hutto was nine years old.
 Hutto and his wife, Nancy Sue Moore, who were married on June 10, 1960, had three daughters.

 Education

 Hutto earned his degree in history and sociology at East Texas State University in 1958.
 He did further studies at the Southern Methodist University (1959), the American University (1964), and Sam Houston State University (1967) but did not earn a master's degree.
 When he came back to Texas after several years in military service, Hutto passed the prison system accreditation exams and began working in the prison system.